rlhatcher/career-sliders/content/home/hero.md

 Advance your career with **Career Sliders**

-A tool to help advance your career to the next level, set expectations and have difficult conversations
+A tool to help advance your career to the next level, understand your strengths and growth areas, set expectations and have difficult conversations